vogelino/charlottestuby.com/content/stubyAndFischer.md

       In collaboration with Charlotte Stuby

-      Project shown at ADAF, Brussels 2023
+      Project shown at ADAF, Brussels, 2023

       Pictures by Antoine Grenez
     textStartX: 4